Guidance for UK businesses on rules for selling services to Spain.

 The authoritative source for Spanish market regulations is the Spanish government.
 This guidance links to official Spanish sources wherever possible.

-Spanish trade and services regulations
+Trade and services regulations in Spain

 If you’re a UK business providing services in Spain, you will need to follow Spanish regulations about: